adamrdrew/nasti/README.md

 # NASTI
 "That's not a template!
 That's NASTI!"

-NASTI stands for NASTI is A Strange Templating Implementation It solves the same sort of problem as projects like cookiecutter, but in a radically different way that makes templates easier to develop and mantain.
+NASTI stands for NASTI is A Strange Templating Implementation It solves the same sort of problem as projects like cookiecutter, but in a radically different way that makes templates for software projects easier to develop and mantain.

 ## Features
 * Templates remain valid source code you can run, build, etc